 -- Postpone all outdoor activities where mask wearing and social distancing cannot be maintained.

 -- High-risk individuals should stay home and stay safe.

 -- Employers should allow work-from-home as much as possible.

 -- Answer the phone call from the Health Department.
 Discussions with the Health Department are confidential and help in reducing the spread of COVID-19 in the community.

-If you have been in contact with someone confirmed or suspected to have COVID-19, you should self-quarantine and stay away from others for 14 days after your last close contact with that person.
+If you have been in contact with someone confirmed or suspected to have COVID-19, you should get tested and self-quarantine for 14 days after your last close contact with that person.